Life Jackets

 Life Jackets Have a Significant Impact on Drowning Prevention

 Wearing a life vest can significantly reduce the risk of drowning in water-related activities such as boating, fishing, swimming, and kayaking.
-For example, U.S. Coast Guard statistics for 2022 indicate that 370 of the 445 drowning deaths occurred without a life jacket.
+For example, U.S. Coast Guard statistics (reported through the National Safe Boating Council) for 2024 indicate that 87% of drowning deaths occurred without a life jacket.

-The Royal Lifesaving Society Canada also states that 80% of drowning deaths in Canada occur in people who aren't wearing a life vest.
+The Royal Lifesaving Society Canada also reports that 9-in-10 boat-related drownings in Canada happen to people who aren't wearing a life vest.
 Again, having a personal floatation device saves lives.

 Understand the Legal Requirements

-In the U.S., children under 13 must wear a life vest on a boat unless in an enclosed cabin or below decks.
+For example, in the U.S., children under 13 must wear a life vest on a boat unless in an enclosed cabin or below decks.
+In Ontario, as another example, everyone needs a properly fitting life jacket available on a vessel

 Education and Awareness